 Parramatta People Online - Free access

-S2 - History, Geography

-S3 - History, Geography

 Enhance your students' understanding of our colonial past with this series of short video biographies of the people who lived through it.
-Each video will bring to life the fascinating story of one person who lived in colonial Parramatta.
-Together they provide an overview of how the colony functioned.
+Each video will bring to life the fascinating story of one person who lived in Parramatta since colonial times.
+Together they provide an overview of how the colony and how Parramatta continued to develop.

-Available late 2020:
+Available now:

-- Baludarri A Burramattagal Man
+- Baludarri A Burramatagal Man

 - George Salter Convict and Cattleman

 - Betty Eccles Dairymaid to the Governor

 - James Houison Colonial Architect

+- George Caley and Daniel Moowattin A Scientific Partnership

+- Matron Gordon Female Factory Superintendent

-Coming in 2021:
+Coming soon: